How to Disable OK Google On Your Android Smartphone

 This allows you to run a variety of commands, from asking random trivia questions and searching for dinner recipes to calling someone on your contact list and activating a specific app from those installed on your device.
 Here’s are some of the more popular Google Now voice commands

-However, not everyone may want or need to use “OK Google” voice activation.
-Whether you’re not a big fan of voice commands or you don’t like the prospect of your phone listening in on your conversations, here are a couple of ways to disable “OK Google” on your device:
+However, not everyone may want or need to use “OK Google” voice activation and may wish to turn off “OK Google” on their phone or tablet PC device.
+Whether you’re not a big fan of voice commands or you don’t like the prospect of your phone listening in on your conversations, here is how to turn off “OK Google” on your device:

 Select “Settings” on your phone.